What is PRAMS?

 - PRAMS enhances information from birth certificates and is used to plan and review state maternal and infant health programs.

-- PRAMS allows CDC and the states to monitor changes in maternal and child health indicators (e.g. unintended pregnancy, prenatal care, breastfeeding, smoking, drinking, infant health).
+- PRAMS allows CDC and the states to monitor changes in maternal and child health indicators (e.g. unintended pregnancy, prenatal care, breastfeeding, smoking, drinking, and infant health).

 - Maternal and infant health data can be compared among other participating states as the same data collection methods are used in all states.